highcharts/highcharts-editor/README.md

 Sometimes, only a sub-set of editable settings is required.

-To that end, the `update.meta` tool in the `tools/` folder can be used to create a custom build of the editor which only includes the desired settings.
+### Custom Baking

+To bake a custom version that only includes the options required, modify `dictionaries/allowed_options.json` and then run `node tools/update.meta`.

 **Usage**